AlexCC93/readthedocs_test/docs/source/Writing service and client. Python.rst

 - It sends a request to the service using command-line arguments passed to the script.
 - It logs the result of the service call by printing a message to the terminal, that specifies the result of the sum.
 - It destroys the node using ``minimal_client.destroy_node()``.
 - Finally, ``rclpy.shutdown()`` shuts down the ROS 2 system.
-It releases resources allocated by the ROS2 middleware and cleans up the environment.
+It releases resources allocated by the ROS 2 middleware and cleans up the environment.

 2. Service client, python.
 Adding dependencies